mmesiti/shell-job-scripting-scc/content/job_templates.md

 A collection of job templates
 showing how to use some particular feature.

-All examples courtesy of Robert Barthel.
+All examples originally written Robert Barthel from KIT/SCC/SCS.

 ## Dealing with walltime limits on your own terms